 Front End Design

-As we mentioned earlier, a pontoon’s front end design is flat and straight, designed to smoothly glide on water.
-But since the front end can be flooded with water, it hurts your chances of withstanding rough seas.
+As we mentioned earlier, a pontoon's front end design is flat and straight to smoothly glide on water.
+Since the front end can get flooded with water, it hurts your chances of withstanding rough seas.

 Pontoons are designed with a front deck railing, which can be damaged or dismantled by strong waves.
 The loose railing could injure passengers and even nearby boaters.